Home → Windows → Windows FAQs → Why do I have condensation on my windows?

 What factors make condensation more or less likely?

-Along with the sheer volume of water vapour in the air, there are other factors that can make condensation more or less likely to occur on your windows.
-The main considerations are the temperature difference between the inside and outside of the house, the temperature of the inner side of the glass compared to the rest of the room and your ventilation.
+Along with the high levels of water vapour in the air, several other factors influence the likelihood of condensation forming on your windows.
+Key considerations include the temperature difference between the inside and outside of your home, the temperature of the window’s inner surface relative to the rest of the room, and the level of ventilation.

-The insulating layer means that the inner layer of glass can stay much closer to the temperature of the room.
-Even if some condensation still forms, the amount of moisture will be lower the if the window is warmer.
-This is also why condensation is most likely in unheated rooms of the house – although the temperature difference isn’t actually as high as in a warm room, the inner surface of the glass will be colder, which means that any water vapour finding its way into the room from warmer parts of the house is much more likely to condense.
+With insulating glazing, the inner pane of glass remains much closer to the room’s temperature.
+Even if some condensation forms, there will be less moisture if the window is warmer.
+This explains why condensation is most likely to appear in unheated rooms of the house.
+Although the temperature difference might not be as great as in a heated room, the inner surface of the glass will be colder, making it more likely for water vapour from warmer parts of the house to condense there.

 raindrops on a window